marianovalles/et/README.md

 ## erlang-toolkit/et

-A collection of general, reusable Erlang modules.
+`et`, short for erlang-toolkit, is a collection of general-purpose Erlang library modules.

 ## Installation